Stein Henningsen

 NORDNORSKEN 23

-Awarded the Art Critics prize for the video work: No Footprints.
+Awarded the Art Critic`s Award for the video work: No Footprints.

 Den Nordnorske Kunstutstilling / The North Norwegian Art Exhibition - is a regional exhibition arranged by Bodø Kunstforening, and exhibit artists with connection to the Northern Region (Nordland, Troms and Finnmark).